DanielDFY/GAMES101/Assignment4/README.md

 cmake ..

 make
-./Rasterizer	(real-time display, accept at most 4 control points through mouse-click and generate a Bézier curve.
-Also save the result image in to file my_bezier_curve.png)
+./Rasterizer	# real-time display, accept at most 4 control points through mouse-click and generate a Bézier curve.
+Also save the result image into file my_bezier_curve.png
 ```